 Aimee married Mike Hanrahan in 2004, and the couple spent many summers on the hillside when Mike was a young counsellor.
 Aimee became a regular at meals in Mem Hall, in Chapel, and cheering on the boys around the hillside.
 Mike and Aimee have two children, a daughter, Adelaide, and son, Ned.
 They live in Kensington, Maryland.
 Aimee joined the Pasquaney office in the summer of 2020.

 Jack first attended Pasquaney in the summer of 1995, and he was the third generation in his family to come to camp.
 In his final two camper summers (1999 & 2000), Jack served as a C.O.I. and was elected Camp President.
 In 2002 he returned to the hillside as a canoeing counsellor, while attending Hamilton College (where Jack met Kate, his wife).

 After college Jack worked as a dormitory master at The Winter Term in Switzerland and the Woodstock School in India.
 In 2011 Jack received his Masters in Education from Columbia Teachers College.
 For the next three years, he taught English and served as the head track and field coach at the Westminster School in Connecticut.

 Since his first summer on the council, Jack has served many roles: head club counsellor, trip room organizer, director of the waterfront, Long and Short Walk leader, C.O.I. adviser, and head of canoeing.

 In June of 2012, Jack married Kate.
-Throughout the year they split time between Hopkinton, New Hampshire, and Newfound Lake with their son, Ben.
+Throughout the year they split time between Hopkinton, New Hampshire, and Newfound Lake with their two boys, Ben and Charlie.